pranav-94/hiring-task/ReadMe.md

 ### Prerequisites
 - Node.js (version X.X.X)
-- MongoDB (or any other database you are using)
+- Postgres (or any other database you are using)

 ### Steps
 1. Clone the repository: